CLAUDIO & ERICA

 LAB

-Welcome to our artistic website!
-Our story began in the 1970s, when, as children, we played on the same streets and attended the same preschool and elementary school.
-Time eventually separated us, but as adults, we reconnected through social media, rediscovering a profound bond.
-An immediate and intense sense of empathy bridged the differences in our life experiences, connecting us in a genuine harmony.
-On these pages, we share the fruits of our artistic journey, expressed both as individual creations and as collaborative projects born of our partnership.
-Texts and images are updated according to the natural rhythm of our creative evolution, always open and in transformation.
-We invite you to explore the content of this site, knowing that its graphic structure may appear chaotic or challenging to navigate.
-This apparent disorder is not accidental but rather a deliberate choice, reflecting our commitment to maintaining an authentic approach faithful to our artistic vision.
-The irregular geometries, unconventional layout, and lack of rigid hierarchy embody our desire to prioritize the essence of the works over adherence to traditional notions of readability or order.
-Every element, even in its apparent fragmentation, is an integral part of our way of conceiving art: a fluid and spontaneous journey where meaning emerges from the dialogue between the observer and the observed.
+We are Claudio and Erica.
+Our story began in the 1970s, when, as children, we played in the same streets and attended the same kindergarten and grade school.
+The natural flow of life temporarily separated us, but as adults, we reconnected through a popular social media platform, rediscovering a profound bond.
+We felt an immediate and intense empathy that bridged the differences in our life experiences, bringing us together in true harmony.
+Here, we share the results of our artistic journey, expressed through both individual creations and collaborative projects born from our partnership.
+Texts and images are updated in step with the natural rhythm of our creative evolution—always open and ever-evolving.
+We invite you to explore the content of this site, knowing that the site's layout may appear chaotic or difficult to navigate.
+This apparent disorder is intentional, reflecting our commitment to maintaining an authentic approach, true to our artistic vision.
+The irregular geometries, unconventional layout, unusual graphics, and lack of a rigid hierarchy reflect our desire to prioritize the essence of the works over traditional website design principles.
+Each element, even in its apparent fragmentation, is integral to our artistic vision: a visual journey that may not be seamless, but is spontaneous.
+This site is for those who aren't in a rush, for those who have the time and inclination to read, observe, and understand.

 ERICA